Bendix G-15: Significance

 A Bendix G-15 was used at Fremont High School (Oakland Unified School District) in the 1964-65 school year for the senior seminar math class.
 Students were taught the fundamentals of programming.
 One such exercise was the calculation of a square root using Newton's method.
+Another G-15 was placed at San Juan High School, near Sacramento, CA (San Juan Unified School District) in the 1964-65 school year.
+The curriculum included programming basics and exercises, as well as hands-on training.
 A Bendix G-15 was still in use for the UC Berkeley extension summer class in programming, at Oakland Technical High School, in 1970.

 A Bendix G-15 was used at the Summer Science Program, at least in 1962 and 1963.
 One of the teaching assistants, a graduate student at University of California, Los Angeles, reported that one was used to check syntax of Fortran programs before they could be submitted to the IBM 7094.
 The son of the engineer who arranged the use of the computer was a student in 1963.
 The program began as a six-week residential science enrichment course for advanced rising high-school seniors, at The Thacher School in Ojai, California, as a collaboration between the headmaster, Stanford University, California Institute of Technology, and Harvey Mudd College, in response to Sputnik 1.
 The curriculum was focused on astronomy, with a laboratory project that consisted of photographing an asteroid three times and computing its orbit.
 It is now a nonprofit program wholly owned and operated by alumni, offering biochemistry, genomics, and synthetic chemistry, in addition to the original astronomy (now astrophysics) program.